hexagontk/hexagon/contributing.md

 Hexagon build process requires [Docker Compose installed](https://docs.docker.com/compose/install)

+For `rabbitmq` container to work properly, you should follow the Docker setup described in:
+[https://www.rabbitmq.com/install-debian.html] (inside the "With Docker" section)

 You can build the project, generate the documentation and install it in your local repository
 typing: